Tottenham Hotspur F.C.: Social responsibility

 The club through its Community Programme has, since 2006, been working with Haringey Council and the Metropolitan Housing Trust and the local community on developing sports facilities and social programmes which have also been financially supported by Barclays Spaces for Sport and the Football Foundation.
 The Tottenham Hotspur Foundation received high-level political support from the prime minister when it was launched at 10 Downing Street in February 2007.

-In March 2007 the club announced a partnership with the charity SOS Children's Villages UK.
-Player fines will go towards this charity's children's village in Rustenburg, South Africa with the funds being used to cover the running costs as well as in support of a variety of community development projects in and around Rustenburg.
+In March 2007 the club announced a partnership with the charity SOS Children's Villages UK, whereby player fines would go towards this charity's children's village in Rustenburg, South Africa to support of a variety of community development projects in and around Rustenburg.
 In the financial year 2006–07, Tottenham topped a league of Premier League charitable donations when viewed both in overall terms and as a percentage of turnover by giving £4,545,889, including a one-off contribution of £4.5 million over four years, to set up the Tottenham Hotspur Foundation.
-This compared to donations of £9,763 in 2005–06.

-The football club is one of the highest profile participants in the 10:10 project which encourages individuals, businesses and organisations to take action on environmental issues.
-They joined in 2009 in a commitment to reducing their carbon footprint.
-To do this they upgraded their lights to more efficient models, they turned down their heating dials and took less short-haul flights among a host of other things.
-After working with 10:10 for one year, they reported that they had reduced their carbon emissions by 14%.
+In recent years, the foundation has, in conjunction with its partners, run business creation "bootcamps" and provided funding to young entrepreneurs to help with the launch of their start-ups.

 In contrast, they have successfully sought the reduction of section 106 planning obligations connected to the redevelopment of the stadium in the Northumberland Development Project.
-Initially the development would incorporate 50% affordable housing, but this requirement was later waived, and a payment of £16m for community infrastructure was reduced to £0.5m.
+Initially the development would incorporate 50% affordable housing, but this requirement was later waived, and a payment of £16 million for community infrastructure was reduced to £500,000.
 This is controversial in an area which has suffered high levels of deprivation as Spurs had bought up properties for redevelopment, removing existing jobs and businesses for property development but not creating enough new jobs for the area.
 The club however argued that the project, when completed, would support 3,500 jobs and inject an estimated £293 million into the local economy annually, and that it would serve as the catalyst for a wider 20-year regeneration programme for the Tottenham area.
-In other developments in North Tottenham, the club has built 256 affordable homes and a 400-pupil primary school.
+In other developments in Tottenham, the club has built 256 affordable homes and a 400-pupil primary school.